 Maximum Daily Dosage

-In 2009, an FDA advisory panel recommended dropping the maximum daily dose below the currently established level of 4,000 mg, and also asked the FDA to reduce the single adult dose to 675mg.
-The FDA chose not to follow the advisory panel’s recommendations at the time.
-However, in January of 2011, the FDA did announce a mandate to all manufacturers of prescription acetaminophen combination products (such as Tylenol with Codeine #3) to limit the maximum amount of the ingredient in these products to 325 mg per dosage unit (tablet, capsule, drops, syrups, etc.).
+In 2009, an FDA advisory panel recommended dropping the maximum daily dose below the established level of 4,000 mg and also asked the FDA to reduce the single adult dose to 675mg.
+The FDA chose not to follow the advisory panel’s recommendations.
+However, in January 2011, the FDA announced a mandate to all manufacturers of prescription acetaminophen combination products (such as Tylenol with Codeine #3) to limit the maximum amount of the ingredient in these products to 325 mg per dosage unit (tablet, capsule, drops, syrups, etc.).